Toshiba Laptop

 Toshiba Satellite M40t-A heat sink

-Disconnect all cables connecting the motherboard.
+Disconnect all ribbon cables connected to the motherboard.

 Lift up the LCD hinges.
 Remove all screws securing the motherboard.

-Toshiba Satellite M40t-A speaker module
+Toshiba Satellite M40t-A internal parts